QuakeEngines/QuArK_quake_editor-clone/source/branches/DanielPharos/DELPHI-README.txt

 Important !
 Follow the steps below !

-1) Checkout all the "source" module with your CVS program (I guess you already did if you are reading this).
+1) Checkout all the "source" module with your cvs program (I guess you already did if you are reading this).

 2) Run Delphi but DON'T OPEN THE QUARK.DPR PROJECT IMMEDIATELY